Google Maps & Label Readability

 But look what happens if we enlarge Yahoo!’s outlines to resemble Google’s:

-It’s a world of difference, isn’t it?
-Look at how much more readable the map becomes with the enlarged outlines (especially around New York).
+The map becomes much easier to read with the Google-style, enlarged outlines (especially around New York).

-In addition to the thicker outlines, Google also uses more city label classes than the other sites.
-For instance, Google uses four different city label classes on the map below:
+In addition to the thicker outlines, Google also uses more city label sizes/classes than the other sites.
+For instance, Google uses four city label classes on the map below:

-Google’s use of an additional label class allows smaller cities to fade into the background, while promoting larger cities to the foreground.
-This causes larger cities (which are often used as reference points) to stand out much more, making everything easier to find.
+Google’s use of an additional label class allows smaller cities to fade into the background.
+This causes larger cities (often used as reference points) to stand out much more, making everything easier to find.

-While the primary difference between each site’s city label classes is their text size, Google also uses color to further differentiate its label classes.
-This allows larger cities to stand out because the smaller cities (with their lighter labels) almost disappear into background.
+In addition to using more text sizes than the other sites, Google also uses more label colors.
+This allows larger cities to stand out because the smaller cities (with their lighter labels) disappear into background.

-Notice how much lighter this fourth label class is, compared to the other city label classes:
+Notice how much lighter Google’s fourth label class is, compared to its other label classes:

 The effect of these lighter labels may not seem that drastic—but look what happens when we make Bing look a little more like Google by giving it a fourth class of lighter and smaller city labels:

-The result is nothing short of astonishing: the map instantly becomes less cluttered, and all without removing any of its detail.
-In fact, by adding a fourth class of city labels, we’ve arguably added even more detail to the map.
+The map instantly becomes less cluttered, and all without removing any of its detail.
+In fact, by adding a fourth class of labels, we’ve arguably added even more detail to the map.

 And zooming in, the changes are even more dramatic:

-As you can see, Google’s use of a fourth label class, combined with the effect of lighter text, is a better way of organizing information.
-And it’s clear that this is part of the reason why Google’s map looks much less cluttered than the others.
+As you can see, Google’s use of a fourth label class is part of the reason why Google’s map looks much less cluttered than the others.

 Thicker outlines.
 More label classes.
 Lighter text.
-If all that wasn’t enough, Google seems to use a couple more tricks...
+If all that wasn’t enough, Google seems to use at least a few more visual tricks...

 For several months now, I’ve noticed that Google labels more cities on its map of Iowa than on its map of Illinois, and while this doesn’t happen on every zoom-level, it happens on quite a few.